rubysg/singapore/README.md

 ### MRT and Buses

 The public transport system runs on a reloadable contactless card called EZ-Link.
-There are 1, 2, and 3 day unlimited "Tourist" passesThere is no need to buy these unless you plan on making 4+ trips per day.
+There are 1, 2, and 3 day unlimited "Tourist" passes.
+There is no need to buy these unless you plan on making 4+ trips per day.
 Available also are standard tickets which can be re-used for up to 6 times, purchasable at General Ticketing Machines (GTM) at all LRT and MRT stations.

 For more information on the various train fares and travel cards, visit [this](http://www.lta.gov.sg/content/ltaweb/en/public-transport/mrt-and-lrt-trains/train-fares-and-travel-cards.html) site.